An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 \subsection{Vector invariant equations}

 The TRSW equations are an extension of the RSW equations, incorporating a variable fluid density that is advected by the flow.
 The fluid density is represented by the buoyancy term $b$, which is defined as the scaled fluid density $b=g\tfrac{\rho}{\bar{\rho}}$, where $\rho$ represents density and $\bar{\rho}$ is a constant reference density.
-We use the vector invariant form of the rotating thermal shallow water equations (TRSW) on a 2D manifold $\Omega$ embedded in $R^3$ with periodic boundary conditions.
+We consider the vector invariant form of the TRSW on a 2D manifold $\Omega$ embedded in $R^3$ with periodic boundary conditions.
 We choose periodic boundary conditions as they simplify the analysis and the domain of most practical interest is the sphere.
 The vector invariant TRSW are

 with